 • 27,000 people underwent some type of reconstructive surgery due to a dog bite in 2012.

 Dog Bite Injuries

 Dog bites can cause serious damage to skin, tissues, bones, nerves, muscles, blood vessels and tendons.
 Depending on the severity of the bite or attack, multiple reconstructive surgeries may be necessary.
-Children, who are quite often bit in the face and neck area when attacked, will require expert attention from a plastic surgeon to limit scarring.
+Children, who are quite often bitten in the face and neck area when attacked, will require expert attention from a plastic surgeon to limit scarring.
 Keeping an eye out for infection may also be an important part of your doctor’s treatment plan.
-If immunization status of the dog is in question, a rabies shot may be in order.
+If the immunization status of the dog is in question, a rabies shot may be in order.
 Additionally, a doctor may also suggest a tetanus shot.
 In addition to the physical injuries involved with dog bites, victims often have to deal with pain, suffering and emotional damage that goes along with being attacked.

 Who is at Fault?

 At the end of the day, a dog owner is responsible for the actions of his or her pet.
-California has strict-liability laws regarding dog bites.
+California has strict liability laws regarding dog bites.
 This means that the ‘one-bite free’ rule and ‘provocation’ defense don’t apply.
 Regardless of situation or circumstance, dogs should always be under the control of their owners and handlers.

 What to do After a Dog Bite?